Comparison

 Key differences:

-SRVX is a universal server runtime adapter.
-It lets you write a single Web-standard fetch handler and run it on Node.js, Deno, and Bun with a consistent API.
-It has zero dependencies and provides a CLI with a watcher, logger, and static file serving.
+SRVX is a runtime helper.
+It lets one Web-standard fetch handler run on Node.js, Deno, and Bun with the same code, papering over each runtime’s HTTP differences.
+It has zero dependencies and ships a small CLI for watching, logging, and serving static files.

 Key differences:

-- SRVX doesn’t build or bundle your project; it only handles how the server is started and how requests are handled at runtime.
+- SRVX doesn’t build or bundle anything, it only handles the request layer at runtime.

-These tools have different scopes and can be used together.
-Use SRVX if you need to convert between fetch-based and Node.js http handlers across runtimes.
-Vite Deploy handles the deployment concerns on top of that.
+These tools pair well.
+Use SRVX when you need to convert between fetch and Node http handlers across runtimes.
+Vite Deploy handles the deployment build on top of that.
+Vite Deploy’s Node-based examples already use SRVX.

 Universal Deploy